cloudevents/spec/SDK.md

 #### Encode/Decode an Event

-Each SDK will implement a form of a Codec that supports Encoding and Decoding an Event with regards to a transport and encoding. `Structured` encoding is the easiest to support, as it is just `json`, but `Binary` is fairly custom for each transport.
+Each SDK will support encoding and decoding an Event with regards to a transport and encoding. `Structured` encoding is the easiest to support, as it is just `json`, but `Binary` is fairly custom for each transport.

 #### Data

 Data access from the event has some considerations, the Event at rest could be encoded into the `base64` form, as structured data, or as a wire format like `json`.
-The Conical Event tends to have some state around it to understand how the data is currently encoded.
-This metadata is useful for encoders and decoders but not for the transport message.
+An SDK MUST provide a method for unpacking the data from these formats into a native format.

 #### Extensions